Facts About Oklahoma Common Law Marriage

 One of the primary standards for determining common law marriage is whether you agreed to assume a marital relationship and held out to the public that you were married.
 If, for example, you were living with a significant other for a decade, but you made it clear to friends and family that you were not married, then you cannot prove a common law marriage.
 On the other hand, if you did represent yourselves to friends and family as being married, you may be able to prove a common law marriage so long as the relationship was exclusive.
 Filing joint income tax returns and carrying the other party as a dependent for health insurance purposes can also be used to prove a common law marriage.

-As your lawyer, we can help you address the range of issues that are relevant to common law marriage, including:
+As your lawyer, I can help you address the range of issues that are relevant to common law marriage, including:

 - How to divorce